sicklincoln/SCMIR/README.txt

 For SuperCollider 3, all code under GNU GPL 3 license, see COPYING file.

-Tested extensively under SC3.4.4 on OS X
+Version 0.9 tested on SC 3.5
-Seems to work fine on 3.5, no schelp support yet.
+Version up to 0.8 tested extensively under SC3.4.4 on OS X

 Installation:
 Put the folder SCMIRExtensions in your extensions directory.
 If you need hints on how to do that, see the [Using-Extensions] help file in SuperCollider (also linked in Main Help)